← All use cases

 ]

-Using the template:
+Using the Built-in Template

 curl -X POST https://api.verid.dev/v1/monitors/from-template/github-new-release \

--H "Authorization: Bearer vrd_your_api_key" \
+-H "Authorization: Bearer $VERID_API_KEY" \

 -H "Content-Type: application/json" \